Pedestrian Accident Attorney in Douglasville

 - 3 How do You Prove Driver Negligence in Your Injury Case?

 - 4 What Compensation is Available in Pedestrian Injury Claims?

 - 5 What If You Were Partially at Fault for Your Accident?

 - 6 Get Help from a Douglasville Pedestrian Accident Lawyer

-What You Should Do If You Are Injured in a Pedestrian-Car Collision
+What Should You Do If You Are Injured in a Pedestrian-Car Collision?

 If you are involved in a pedestrian accident, you want to make sure that you get medical attention as soon as you can.
 Even if you do not think that you were harmed, it is still wise to go to a hospital in order to be sure.
 A doctor will know how to examine you and order tests in order to determine your injuries.
 Also, getting timely medical attention and establishing a record will be important for your injury claim.